 On the left is my (bought at the goodwill) enamel soap pot filled with a warm mix of olive oil & coconut oil and about 3% castor oil for extra BUBBLES!
 In soap making oils are always measured by weight not by volume.
 (I only heated it to melt the coconut oil)

-On the right is my LYE container.. notice the bright orange color…bright orange = DANGER!!
+On the right is my LYE container, notice the bright orange color, for me bright orange = DANGER!!
 It’s filled with a lovely toxic mix of lye, frozen coconut milk & rainwater.
 Always pour the lye into the liquid, not the liquid into the lye (this could erupt!) and always do it in a well ventilated area!
-When I am making a milk soap I always freeze all or part of my liquid, because the lye mixture heats up to 200º+ which can cause the milk with all its natural sugars to scorch and turn brown, it also really stinks! ( I made a goats milk soap once that turned a lovely tan :)
+When I am making a milk soap I always freeze all or part of my liquid, because the lye mixture heats up to 200º+ which can cause the milk with all its natural sugars to scorch and turn brown, it also really stinks!
+(I made a goats milk soap once that turned a lovely tan :)

-As soon as it thickens up I pour it into (butcher paper) lined wooden molds.
-I took the back of my stirring spoon & swirled the tops before it totally set up, popped on the mold tops & tucked them in (put a blanket over them) insulating them will force them to gel which quickens saponification, I like the translucency it gives the soap & the reassurance that the chemical reaction is throughly complete in a shorter period of time.
+As soon as it thickens up I pour it into (butcher paper) lined wooden molds, I had my dad make me.
+I took the back of my stirring spoon & swirled the tops before it totally set up, popped on the mold tops & tucked them in (put a blanket over them) insulating them will force them to gel which quickens saponification, I like the translucency it gives the soap and the reassurance that the chemical reaction is throughly complete in a shorter period of time.
 I don’t always let my soaps gel or insulate them, sometimes I just let it do whatever, sometimes if my ingredients had a sugary base like milk, honey or beer/soda I will skip the insulating as these can get plenty hot all on their own (really hot soap can crack).
-To gel or not to gel is a personal thing ..either way you still end up with soap.
+To gel or not to gel is a personal thing, either way you still end up with soap.

-Usually in 24 to 48 hrs you can unmold (some high percent olive oil soaps will take longer).
+Usually in 24 to 48 hrs you can unmold (some high percent olive oil soaps will take longer to set up).
 That one unswirled loaf is for me I like the simple rustic square shape:)

 There are also loads & loads of online resources, here are a few of my favorites: